DamianPalavecino/BaSP-A2022-Etapa-1/README.md

 In this week, I am going to add styles in the HTML file using CSS to imitate the landing made in the screenflow.

+## Week 04

+During this week, I will modify the CSS files to make the design responsive by using Flexbox.

 ## Authors

 - Damian Palavecino